qliu95114/demystify/ps_mediaencoder/README.md

-# Script to covert Video by FFMPEG
+# Script to covert Video/Audio by FFMPEG

 ## Requirements